 The Problem Is

-Last month, we bought this mini square pan set and I swore to myself They-Would-Get-Used.
+Last month, when we bought a mini square pan set I swore to myself They-Would-Get-Used.

 You can stuff the batter full of goodies like raisins, pecans, pineapple, and coconut and your mini cakes will bake up beautifully in 25 minutes or less.

-~ Keep scrolling there’s step by step photos, mini pan tips, and a lightened-up frosting after the recipe ~
+~ Keep scrolling there’s step by step photo directions & toaster oven tips after the recipe ~

 - ½ cup white whole wheat flour